from3004/from3004.github.io/_posts/2015-10-13-measures-and-countably-addidive-measures.md

 The goal of defining measures is to capture the abstract and general properties of these intuitions.

 So, what do length, area, volume, and mass have in common?
-{% TODO change to more salient or different set of things? %}

 * One can add lengths of disjoint segments to get the total length of all those segments together.
 * The length of an empty segment is zero.